-How to Find the Best Antivirus, the Ultimate Guide
+How to Choose the Best Antivirus for Windows – Your Ultimate Antivirus Software Guide

 What is antivirus software and what antivirus should I use?

-But let’s start with the basics: what exactly is an antivirus software and what does it do?
+But let’s start off with the basics: what exactly is antivirus software and what does it do?

 How does antivirus software work?
 Things you should know about AV before getting one

 Reactive scanning is the bread and butter of an antivirus.
 Basically, it scans any new program or file before it’s opened and checks if it is a known malware or if it behaves like one.

 It’s all done in the background, and the scanned file or program only opens once the antivirus has finished the scan.

 Then there is the full system scan, where the antivirus goes through every nook and cranny of your device in order to find malware or any other suspicious software or files.